 On November 17 th 2021 the Flow Power and Repower Shoalhaven teams proudly opened the gates to our Shoalhaven Community Solar Farm for a special celebration event.
+Flow Power’s media release is available for download here.

 Guests were welcomed onsite for up-close learning guided site tours, project and industry knowledge sharing and local community connection.
-Watch the event video here:

 First envisioned by volunteer community group Repower, the 8,000-panel facility was proudly developed by Flow Power and built on land leased from Shoalhaven City Council at Nowra Hill on Yuin Country.